ebreton/pybootstrap/README.md

 </p>
 <br>

+## Looking for something fatter ?

+Like a bootstrap for a web application ?
+Check [Flask Bootstrap](https://github.com/ebreton/flaskbootstrap)...

 ## Main Features

 - **Dev friendly**: a Makefile will allow to quickly setup everything with `make init`, and also to run tests, see coverage and display your environment vars